 Your students will explore materials, learn vocabulary, and discover more about animals while creating a place for their animals to sleep for the winter.

-Process art centers around the process involved in creating instead of the end result or product.
+Process art centers around the creation of the habitat instead of the end product.
 All the children’s habitats will look different and no teacher sample is provided.
 Instead, teachers present information and materials about hibernation that may inspire children.